Healthy Homes Assessment Waiohiki

 Waiohiki Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Waiohiki and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory in all Waiohiki and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the compliance with each Healthy Homes Standard that apply or will apply to their rental properties.
+• Landlords and property managers must keep records that prove compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

 Unreasonable Gaps & Holes